tjdodd/tjdodd.github.io/_posts/2019-10-26-Drawing-Bodies.md

 I'm by no means an expert in this, or nearly as good as I want to be, but hopefully doing this practice regularly will enable me to finally figure this out, and maybe even get a unique style.
 I'm still just starting out.

-If anyone is reading this and has any tips on how to improve, feel free to comment it.
-(If that's an option, I'm still figuring this out.)
+If anyone is reading this and has any tips on how to improve, feel free to eMail me.
+Have a great day!